mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 Well, there is a way.

 GHC has the concept of *simplifier phases*.
 The phases are numbered.
-The first phase that runs currently has number 4, then go number 3, 2, 1, and finally the last phase has number 0.
+The first phase that runs currently has the number 4, then go number 3, 2, 1, and finally the last phase has the number 0.

-Unfortunately, phase separation does not give fine-grained control, just enough for us to construct something that works.
+Unfortunately, the phase separation does not give fine-grained control, but just enough for us to construct something that works.
 In an ideal world, we would like to be able to specify which optimization procedure depends on which, but instead we have only two options:

 1. Specify starting from which phase given rewrite rule or inline/specialize pragma should be enabled.